jazracherif/audacity_sdcnd/CarND-Traffic-Sign-Classifier-Project/writeup.md

 A dark diagonal line shows that the predictor is performing well across all labels.
 We find some mixed results for labels between 25-30 which are often missclassified with labels from the same group.
 These correspond to the following categories "Road work", "Traffic signals", "Pedestrians", "Children crossing", "Bicycles crossing", "Beware of ice/snow".

 Another notable thing is that class 40 (Roundabout mandatory) is often predicted to be class 12 Priority road, in other it has a high False Negative rate.
 Looking at each label's picture shows quite a different kind of sign.
 Since the distribution of points in the training set is quite low for label 40 (300 labels) compared with 1890 for class 12, an upsampling from label 40 may be helpful.

-Further more information can be gleamed from the Classification Report generated with scikit-learn (in **black** are highlighted notable low Precision/Recall scores):
+Further information can be gleamed from the Classification Report generated with scikit-learn (in **black** are highlighted notable low Precision/Recall scores):

 | Label |precision  |  recall  | f1-score  | support |
 |:----|:----|:----|:---------------------:|:---------------------------------------------:|